Plant Profiles: Water Lettuce

 Water ParametersWater lettuce is not resilient to cold climates, the reason why you can’t see it in areas in Antarctica.
 When water temperatures drop, it struggles to survive, making it less ideal for winter gardens.
 Thus, when housing these tropical plants, aim for partial warm temperatures between 70-80°F (21-27°C).

-As for the pH, water lettuce is adaptable, thriving in a
+As for the pH, water lettuce is adaptable, thriving in a pH range of 6.5 to 7.5.

 Water hardness should ideally be kept at a moderate level, but the plant is relatively forgiving on this front.
 To be safe, ensure that your water contains no more than 2.5 ppt of salt and no lime.